PrefCLM: Enhancing Preference-based Reinforcement Learning with Crowdsourced Large Language Models: Experiments and Results

 To further investigate the impact of crowdsourcing and DST fusion mechanisms within our framework, we conducted additional ablation studies.
 Specifically, we aimed to assess how the number and composition (homogeneous or heterogeneous) of the LLM agents in the crowdsourcing affect the performance, and how DST fusion benefits PrefCLM under these conditions.

 To this end, we implemented an ablation model named MajCLM, which uses majority voting, a common method in compound AI systems, to fuse individual preferences from crowd LLM agents instead of using DST fusion.
 We tested PrefCLM and MajCLM on the Walker and Button Press tasks with different numbers of homogeneous LLM agents ($3,10,20$) under zero-shot settings, using GPT-4 \cite{achiam2023gpt} as the LLM backbone.
 Results of a single LLM agent are also reported.
 We further tested them under heterogeneous settings with a combination of GPT-4, Claude-Opus, and Llama-3-70B.
+We also conducted two ablation studies on the backbone PbRL algorithm and the composition and quality of LLMs, as detailed in Appx. \ref{appendix:F}.